kitsune-soc/kitsune/docs/src/configuring/storage.md

 ### Migrating from file-system storage to S3

 The migration is pretty simple.
-Upload all the files from your upload directory into the S3 bucket (while preserving the same file hirearchy) and change the configuration.
+Upload all the files from your upload directory into the S3 bucket (while preserving the same file hierarchy) and change the configuration.
 Kitsune should then serve the files without any problems.